 7. Test your service end to end

-It’s advisable that you create Applets using each trigger and action from your service on IFTTT to ensure that things work as expected.
+It’s advisable that you create Applets using each query, trigger, and action from your service on IFTTT to ensure that things work as expected.
 Your user will have special preview access to use the service on IFTTT.